solenedel/NodeJS-notes/clients-and-servers.md

 In node, we write code to manually create a server and listen for requests coming in from the browser.

+**💡 NOTE: The techniques in this document use vanilla node.js (without Express or any other frameworks).
+To skip to using Express, see the Express notes.**

 ## creating a server using node